Top tips for good heart health

-- Choose less salty foods such as salt fish, bacon and salty snack foods (e.g. crisps and salted nuts) and don’t add salt when cooking.
+- Choose less salty foods such as salt fish, bacon and salty snack foods (such as crisps and salted nuts) and do not add salt when cooking.

 Healthy eating is just one part of a healthy lifestyle.
 It is also important to consider other risk factors that may contribute towards your risk of heart disease.